What is Object Oriented Programming?

 BASIC ELEMENTS OF OOP (Object Oriented Programming)

-An object that holds another object within its data block exhibits containment (HAS-A) relationship with that object which is a following two types:
+An object that holds another object within its data block exhibits containment (HAS-A) relationship with that object which is the following two types:

 - An object is created (activated) from a class through instantiation in which first a memory block allocated for storing the values of the variables specified by the class and then a special function called constructor, specified by the class is called for initializing those values.